Seth Moulton: Transgender issues

-In January 2025 Moulton voted against the "Protection of Women and Girls in Sports Act" which would have banned trans women and girl's from competing in women's sports nationwide.
-Moulton said the bill was "too extreme" and "not the sort of balanced, fairness-oriented policy I've advocated for."
+In January 2025 Moulton voted against the "Protection of Women and Girls in Sports Act" which would have banned trans women and girls from competing in women's sports nationwide, commenting that the bill was "too extreme".
+Moulton condemned Donald Trump's Executive Order 14168, but said the Democratic Party should "stop denying that this is an issue" and "have a response".
+In September 2025, Moulton co-sponsored the 988 LGBTQ+ Youth Access Act of 2025, a House bill seeking to restore funding to the 988 Suicide and Crisis Lifeline, specifically for LGBTQ+ services.

-Also in January 2025, Moulton strongly condemned Donald Trump's attacks on transgender Americans, specifically Executive Order 14168.
-Moulton added "this is why I've been pushing the Democratic Party to actually stop denying that this is an issue, and that we have to have a response ... because when we have nothing, Trump succeeds at pushing his hateful agenda.
-And that's exactly what we heard when he attacked transgender Americans in this inaugural address."

-Moulton said in September 2025 that a "fear of backlash" stops many Democratic lawmakers from changing their positions on cultural issues and criticized what he described as "Democratic purity tests."

-In November 2025, after announcing his bid for the US Senate, Moulton claimed to support trans rights and vowed to "support and lead legislation like the Transgender Bill of Rights" if he is elected to the Senate.
-Moulton also claimed there "is no room in the Democratic Party for complete opposition to trans rights" and he vowed to "fight to pass full federal LGBTQ+ anti-discrimination policies" and support the Equality Act.
+In November 2025, after announcing his bid for the US Senate, Moulton said he supported trans rights and vowed to "support and lead legislation like the Transgender Bill of Rights" if he is elected to the Senate.
+Moulton also said that there "is no room in the Democratic Party for complete opposition to trans rights" and he vowed to "fight to pass full federal LGBTQ+ anti-discrimination policies" and support the Equality Act.
 Moulton mentioned that he had listened to feedback from people who "were hurt by how [he] framed [his] comments in the past about the best way to protect the trans community".
 Moulton reiterated that his "intent has always been to push our party to have honest, tough conversations so we can fight back more effectively against the far-right attacks on LGBTQ Americans.
 I remain committed to protecting the rights and dignity of transgender Americans".

-Mental health

-Moulton wrote the legislation to create the National 988 Suicide and Mental Health Crisis Hotline.
-He also introduced the Brandon Act, a law intended to improve mental health access for active duty armed service members.